-58. COORDINATION OF BENEFITS
+58. COORDINATION OF BENEFITS / THIRD PARTY LIABILITY

-Pursuant to federal and state law, AHCCCS is the payer of last resort except under limited situations.
-This means AHCCCS shall be used as a source of payment for covered services only after all other sources of payment have been exhausted.
+Pursuant to federal and state law, AHCCCSA is the payer of last resort.
+This means AHCCCSA shall be used as a source of payment for covered services only after all other sources of payment have been exhausted.
 The Contractor shall coordinate benefits in accordance with 42 CFR 433.135 et seq., ARS 36-2903, and A.A.C.
-R9-22-1001 et seq. so that costs for services otherwise payable by the Contractor are cost avoided or recovered from a liable party.
-The term "State" shall be interpreted to mean "Contractor" for purposes of complying with the federal regulations referenced above.
+R9-22-1001 et seq. so that costs for services otherwise payable by the Contractor are cost avoided or recovered from a liable first or third-party payer.
 The Contractor may require subcontractors to be responsible for coordination of benefits for services provided pursuant to this contract.